This feature is available from the Pro plan and above.

 Key tags and content importing

-• Automatically assigned tags: Always retained.
+Automatically assigned tags are always retained.

-• Tags set before import: Will be reset.
+Tags set before import are reset.

 Blocks inside RichText fields